-The annual monitoring of non-VOC emissions, namely Particulate Matter, was begun on 15th May 2019 and completed on 6th June 2019.
+The annual monitoring of non-VOC emissions, namely Particulate Matter, was begun on 17th August 2020 and completed on 24th August 2020.
 The report was issued to the Local Authority on the 23rd July 2019.
-All results were found to be within the specified limits.
+All results were found to be within the specified limits except for the stack in A69 NAS Annexe which we believe to be due to particulates from non-coating processes but are in the process of re-testing.